 Transcripts will be denied to any graduate, current or former student with indebtedness to Mount Carmel College of Nursing.

-Surveys and Research Access to Students, Faculty, and Staff
+Surveys and Research Access to Students, Faculty and Staff

-Each year, there are many requests from both within and outside the College for access to students, faculty, and staff for the purposes of surveys or research projects.
-Because of the need to limit the burden on students, faculty, and staff in responding to these requests, all requests for survey or research access to members of the College community must be submitted in writing to the Assessment/Outcomes Committee at least two weeks before the start of the project.
+Each year, there are many requests from those within and outside the College for access to students, faculty, and staff for the purposes of surveys or research projects.
+Because of the need to limit the burden on students, faculty and staff in responding to these requests, all requests for survey or research access to members of the College community must be submitted in writing to the Assessment/Outcomes Committee at least two weeks before the start of the project.

 The approval requirement is especially important in light of the number of official College surveys that are sanctioned by College committees and/or the Faculty and College Assemblies each year.
 When potential survey respondents are overloaded with survey requests, they may experience “survey fatigue,” resulting in low response rates for very important surveys the College conducts as a part of its educational and organizational assessment efforts.